Verizon Communications Inc. (VZ). Below are some highlights from the above linked analysis:

 The company enjoys strong cash flow generation and a perception of network quality and pricing power over its suppliers.
 The stock is currently trading at a premium to my calculated fair value of $34.92.
 Its low dividend growth rate of 2.0% and valuation, keep me from adding the stock to my Dividend Growth Portfolio.
 However, I do hold the stock in my High-Yield Portfolio.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.

-Full Disclosure: At the time of this writing, I was long in VZ (5.9% of my High Yield Portfolio) and long in T in my Dividend Growth Portfolio.
-See a list of all my dividend growth holdings here.
+Full Disclosure: At the time of this writing, I was long in VZ (5.9% of my High-Yield Portfolio) and long in T in my Dividend Growth Portfolio.
+See a list of all my Dividend Growth Portfolio Holdings here.

 - Lockheed Martin Corp.
 (LMT) Dividend Stock Analysis

 - 3M Co.
 (MMM) Dividend Stock Analysis